Jaeger-LeCoultre Cal.285 Chronograph 18ct Pink Gold 1948 37.5mm

 Most importantly, this case carries the correct Edmond Jaeger markings on the outside of the case body opposite the crown.
 Watches did not begin to have signed crowns until the late 1950s or early 1960s and so this is the reason the crown is not signed by Jaeger.

 The case is a heavy sturdy three-piece design with pleasing swept back lugs.
 The case-back is of full thickness and has never been engraved.
 It is also tight fitting and presses back with a nice solid and reassuring ‘pop’.
-Inside the back case carries French 18ct hallmarks.
-And externally, the serial numbers 140177 and 19518.
+Inside the case-back carries French 18ct hallmarks and externally, the serial numbers 140177 and 19518.

 The most remarkable aspect of this case, apart from its rarity, is its condition.
 It is simply superb.
 From each and every viewpoint it is very difficult to fault, with no signs of scratches, dings or damage visible to the naked eye.
 After cleaning and careful inspection for integrity, and then some very gentle hand-polishing, the case was very quickly brought back to the condition you see here.